 Inspire accepts insurance and offers in-network and out-of-network benefits.
 We accept BCBS PPO (soon to accept Humana and United Behavior Healthcare UBHC insurances), at their contracted rates.
-For your convenience, we will do a benefit check on your behalf and notify you of our in network or out of network benefits.
-Copays, deductibles or any out of pocket costs are due at the time of service.
+For your convenience, we will do benefits check on your behalf and notify you of our in-network or out-of-network benefits.
+Copays, deductibles, or any out-of-pocket costs are due at the time of service.

 About Inspire Counseling Center

 We “get” children.
-Our professionals do play therapy, create structure with lots of different tools, games and hands-on experience to help children thrive.
+Our professionals do play therapy, create a structure with lots of different tools, games, and hands-on experience to help children thrive.